The simplest and cheapest hormone balancing tool. No excuses not to incorporate this into your mornings.

 - 1-2 tsp coconut oil, melted – lowers the requirement for vitamin E, and reduces the toxicity of the unsaturated fats (Cleland, et al.), favoring effective respiration and improving thyroid and progesterone production, and carried into the intestine by the carrot fiber, suppresses bacterial growth while stimulating healing of the wall of the intestine.

-- Sea salt – important for lowering adrenalin, aldosterone and serotonin, steadies blood-sugar, hydrates, increases metabolic rate, important source of minerals … and makes everything taste better!
+- non-iodised white salt (ideally pickling salt if you can get it) – important for lowering adrenalin, aldosterone and serotonin, steadies blood-sugar, hydrates, increases metabolic rate, important source of minerals … and makes everything taste better!

 Mix and eat.